Bernina express on Landwasser Viaduct, Switzerland. It is landmark of Swiss Alps. Nice Alpine landscape in summer. Red glacier train on rail

 As we mentioned earlier, GDSs are key players in air travel distribution.
 Yet, they also aggregate data from other travel suppliers, including hotels, car rental companies, and more.
 Let's see what they offer in terms of rail booking.

-Amadeus provides a set of SOAP APIs that let you connect to over 90 railways worldwide to get information on availability, pricing, fares, supplements, and ancillaries, book tickets, and add them to the corresponding segment in the PNR.
+Amadeus provides a set of SOAP APIs that let you connect to 25 rail operators worldwide to get information on availability, pricing, fares, supplements, and ancillaries, book tickets, and add them to the corresponding segment in the PNR.

 Travelport gives access to large US, Canadian, and European rail operators via its Universal SOAP API.
 In addition to searching and booking features, the GDS enables low-fare shopping (returning the lowest fares available for a specific itinerary and date), order modification, and cancellations.

-Interestingly, both Sabre and Travelport recently partnered with Trainline, Europe’s leading online rail and coach ticket provider, to extend their train content.
+Interestingly, both Sabre and Travelport have partnered with Trainline Partner Solutions, the B2B arm of Europe’s leading rail and coach ticket platform Trainline, to expand their rail content and make additional European rail operators available through their marketplaces.

 Amadeus vs Travelport vs Sabre: Explaining Main Global Distribution Systems